NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unbalancing Finisher.md

 You attack with a flashy assault that leaves your target off balance.
 Make a melee Strike.
-If you hit and deal damage, the target is [[Conditions/Off-Guard|Off-Guard]] until the end of your next turn.
+If you hit and deal damage, the target is [[Off-Guard|Off-Guard]] until the end of your next turn.

 *Source: Pathfinder Player Core 2*
 *ORC*